WOPX-TV: Paxson and Ion ownership

 Christian Network, Inc., announced a $4 million acquisition of WIRB from Rich in January 1995.
-The news department was laid off on January 18, 1995, in preparation for a transition to the station's new programming: infomercials.
+The news department was laid off on January 16, 1995, in preparation for a transition to the station's new programming: infomercials.
 The new owner and programming were closely related.
 The infomercials came from the Infomall TV network, owned by Paxson Communications Corporation, of which WIRB was the first separately owned affiliate; Paxson was one of the largest contributors to Christian Network.
 During this time, WIRB occasionally broke away from infomercials.
 The cable channel America's Health Network brokered some overnight hours to air its shows; the Orlando-based service lacked cable carriage in its hometown.
 In December 1997, an independently produced local Spanish-language newscast began airing on WIRB.

 In January 1998, WIRB became WOPX-TV as part of a national changeover of dozens of Paxson-owned stations' call signs.
 Paxson's Infomall TV stations changed programming with the launch of the Pax network on August 31, 1998.
 Beginning in 2002, regional NBC affiliate WESH sold advertising time on WOPX-TV under a joint sales agreement; in addition, WOPX added replays of WESH newscasts to its schedule and began operating out of WESH's studio facilities.

-After changing its name to i: Independent Television in 2005 (when the JSA with WESH was terminated), the network became known as Ion Television in 2007.
+After canceling all of its joint sales agreements and changing its name to i: Independent Television in 2005, the network became known as Ion Television in 2007.
 The E. W. Scripps Company acquired Ion Media for $2.65 billion in 2020.